How to Enable or Disable Delete Prompts for Cloud Files

 Summary

-Managing the cloud file delete prompt in Windows 11 File Explorer is all about control.
-You get to choose if you want that extra warning before permanently deleting files stored only in the cloud, helping you keep your important data safe.
+Managing the cloud file delete prompt in Windows 11 File Explorer gives you control over how you delete files stored only in the cloud.
+Choosing whether to keep the extra warning helps you protect your important data from accidental deletion.

 - The delete confirmation prompt gives you extra protection.
 It stops you from accidentally deleting important files.